njiels/googlecalendartonodemcu/readme.md

 # Google-Agenda-to-Node-MCU

 This manual will show you how to connect to your Google Calendar to your NodeMCU and make a LED light up when an event is nearby.
+I did not succeed, the reason why is written in the conclusion.
 For this manual I used:
 * a NodeMCU (with ESP8266 board) with Wifi board
 * a (new) Google Calendar